Business Law

 A lease is a contract and you must know what you are signing.
 Don't forget, you have ‘dynamite' in your fingertips.
 A court examining a commercial lease will assume that you and your landlord are both informed professionals and you will each be held accountable for all the terms contained in the lease.

-The Spokane business attorneys at The Whipple Law Group will help you determine what type of lease works best for you for the specific business you are engaged in.
+Our Spokane business attorneys will help you determine what type of lease works best for you for the specific business you are engaged in.
 Some important considerations that need to be considered prior to signing a lease include:

 Whipple Law Group attorneys can answer your questions and assist you as you consider various leasing options.
 Call our Spokane business attorneys today before signing that lease.